The1Studio/ByteBrew/README.md

 ### Install via OpenUPM

  Coming soon..!!!

- You can download the Unity package from this github to install straight into your project.
+### Download package from git

+ please go to https://github.com/ByteBrewIO/ByteBrewUnitySDK to download.

  Follow the [documentation](https://docs.bytebrew.io/sdk/unity) to continue integration.

  Create your ByteBrew account to access the [dashboard](https://dashboard.bytebrew.io/register), or if you do have an account login [here](https://dashboard.bytebrew.io/login).